Exceptions

 Contribute to Docs

-In C++, an exception is the computer’s response to a problem that occurs while executing a program’s code.
+In C++, an exception is a runtime error that occurs during the execution of a program.
+If not handled, it stops the program execution.
 The computer will create an exception, and if the code does not have a way to handle it, then the program will stop executing due to the error.

 Catching an Exception